CollectionBuilder/cb-docs/docs/accessibility/index.md

 We hope to learn from others and welcome contributions of all kinds, from an email to a pull request.
 {:.alert .alert-blue}

+## Creating Accessible Collections

+The content, objects, metadata, and configuration you add to CollectionBuilder templates will impact the accessibility of the resulting website.
+The template provides unique options such as ["image_alt_text" and "object_transcript"]({{ '/docs/metadata/csv_metadata/#image_alt_text' | relative_url }}) to flexibily adapt collection metadata for maximum useability.
+CollectionBuilder Docs aim to provide tips for creators in each relevant section to help make informed choices.

+We are committed to ongoing improvement of this documentation and we hope to create tutorials and further resources for auditing your own site.

 ## Software and Platforms

 A variety of platforms and tools are part of the typical process of creating a CollectionBuilder project.